Boris Maneff

 Auguste Maneff Taneff (1916 – 23 May 1960), known as Boris Maneff, was a Swiss amateur tennis player in the 1930s and 1940s.

 He was born in Geneva to a Bulgarian father, Kyril Manev Tanev (Кирил Манев Танев, and French mother, Marie Purnot, from Metz.
 He also played high-level field hockey, ice hockey and football.

 Maneff was a virtual unknown in the world of international tennis before entering the 1936 French Championships in Paris, where he reached the quarterfinals.
-He put up a serious challenge to defending champion Fred Perry, who finally defeated him in four sets, 9–7, 6–3, 4–6, 6–3.
+He put up a challenge to defending champion Fred Perry, who finally defeated him in four sets.
+Maneff reached the fourth round in singles at the 1938 Wimbledon Championships where he was beaten by fourth-seeded Henner Henkel.